klassen-software-solutions/kssio/README.md

 If you choose to write code that breaks one of these, be prepared to justify your decision.
 2. Favour reliability and readability over strict formatting guidelines, but if choose to break a formatting guideline, be prepared to justify your decision.
+3. Write unit tests that cover your code.
+The code must pass the unit tests before your pull request will be accepted.
+4. Follow the "programming by contract" patterns.
+Within a .cpp file use the "contract" API.
+Within .hpp files, do not use the _contract.hpp header as it is considered private to this library.
+Instead write your preconditions and postconditions manually using "if" statements.
+This is not as readable as the "contract" API, but it is more maintainable by ensuring that multiple versions of the contract API (due to using multiple kss libraries), do not conflict with each other.
-3. Follow the C++14 standard.
+5. Follow the C++14 standard.
 (We won't switch to C++17 until 2020.)
-4. Don't work on the master branch - create your own suitably named branch to work on.
+6. Don't work on the master branch - create your own suitably named branch to work on.
-6. Don't merge your branch into master - create a suitable pull request so we have an opportunity to review your work first.
+7. Don't merge your branch into master - create a suitable pull request so we have an opportunity to review your work first.
-6. Write unit tests that cover your code.
-The code must pass the unit tests before your pull request will be accepted.
-7. Eliminate all compiler warnings.
+8. Eliminate all compiler warnings.
 If you absolutely cannot eliminate a warning, then suppress it using the apprpriate #pragma, but be prepared to justify your decision.

 ### General Code Formatting